Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter3.md

 "I want to go there," Alfrir said, obviously talking about the other side of the river.
 "We can see better."

 "What?
 No," Ljörn responded, refusing the proposal.
 He just wanted to walk around the longhouse to see it around, not go beyond the river to a place where they're vulnerable!
 "I think we should wait," he said.

 "Wait for what?"
 Alfrir said, looking back at the other colonists who were still sleeping.
 "They look as if they won't wake til noon."

 Ljörn hesitated.
-He looked back with Alfrir.
-He didn't want to leave until the others were awake; he was still anxious about several things.
+His brother was right, they haven't had good sleep for several days.
+But apparently, Alfrir wasn't tired.
+Ljörn didn't want to leave until the others were awake; he was still anxious about several things.

 "We are two men," Alfrir pushed.
 "And, we didn't sail three days in rain and thunder just to not explore the land!"